lapraskwan/Video-Depth-Estimation/manydepth/README.md

 3. monodataset.py line 198.
 Always False???
 What is the code for?

 4. monodataset.py dummy values, why is the shape (100, 100, 3)?

+5. Why is the scale 2 in line 363 of trainer.py?
+Because the resolution is quartered for matching (warping).

 ## Questions